HEMAndonov98/HTML-CSS-May-2024/Workshop/hristos-dev-adventures/_posts/2024-09-08-welcome-to-jekyll.markdown

 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

+we are continuingly improving

+## This is new

+and this is normal

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]: https://github.com/jekyll/jekyll